iamutsavraj/Coding-Samurai-Internship-Task/README.md

 # Coding_samurai_internship_task
 Welcome to the Business Analytics Internship Tasks Repository!
-This repository contains all the tasks and projects completed during my business analytics internship at Coding Samurai I will upload the dataset as well as power bi file with it.
+This project is an Employee Attrition Dashboard developed during my business analytics internship at Coding Samurai.
+The dashboard aims to provide insights into employee attrition rates within the company.
+I will upload the dataset as well.
-Thank You
+Thank You your visiting